progrium/progrium.com/source/wiki/InfluenceAndAffiliations.html.markdown

 Although their success came for many other reasons, I think it's hard to deny the value in being able to integrate such a central tool with other tools in your workflow using webhooks.
 This made it possible to build other hosted services such as CI services that integrated with GitHub.
 Without webhooks, these integrations would have to be hardcoded by GitHub, severly limiting growth of the ecosystem.

+## Google

+I've never worked at Google, but I've found a number of libraries I've written and ideas end up being used at Google.
+Webhooks was the first of these.
+I was invited to give a Google Tech Talk on webhooks in 2009.
+It went rather poorly in terms of presentation, but some did see through the nervous, amatuer speaking and really grokked the idea.

+Only a few Google products ended up getting any sort of webhooks, however it ended up influencing App Engine in an interesting way.
+Webhooks inspired the App Engine team to use HTTP as the mechanism to trigger background tasks and scheduled cron tasks.

+Later, two Google engineers started a project in their spare time called PubSubHubbub.
+The idea was to use webhooks to turn RSS feeds into webhook based subscriptions.
+This found its way into a number of experimental Google projects.
+I was loosely involved in the PubSubHubbub project.
+The PubSubHubbub API was later adopted by GitHub, though I think because PubSubHubbub never gained critical traction over the more general pattern of webhooks, most implementors had dropped support for it.

+I also found out Google engineers used several of my libraries implementing JSON Web Token in several of their ecommerce and transaction APIs.
+Mostly likely these evolved into Google Wallet.

+# More...
+The following are longer stories that probably deserve their own wiki pages with shorter summaries here.

 ## OpenStack

 A bunch of friends of mine from DevHouse ended up working at NASA Ames.
 They were self described space geeks excited to work with legendary NASA.
 Unfortunately, they found NASA was not the innovation powerhouse it once was.
 There was a saying, "they forgot how to get to the moon."
 Although there were still pockets of absolutely amazing scientists and engineers, they lived within a monstrous bureaucratic organization with all the trappings of some of the worst large organizations.